Noelchannayil/Banking-Fraud-Financial-Risk-Intelligence-Platform/README.md

 # ⚙️ ETL Pipeline

 The Banking Fraud & Financial Risk Intelligence Platform follows a **modular Extract, Transform, Load (ETL) pipeline** developed in Python.
-Rather than performing all processing within a single script, the pipeline is divided into independent stages, where each module performs a specific responsibility such as data auditing, cleaning, validation, feature engineering, or analytical dataset generation.
+Rather than performing all processing within a single script, the pipeline is divided into independent stages, where each module performs a specific responsibility such as data auditing, cleaning, validation, feature engineering or analytical dataset generation.

-This modular architecture improves maintainability, simplifies debugging, and enables each stage of the data engineering workflow to be executed and validated independently.
+This modular architecture improves maintainability, simplifies debugging and enables each stage of the data engineering workflow to be executed and validated independently.

 ---